altered-state-machine/genome-mining-contracts/audit/glossary.md

 Brains left after Window 3 can be withdrawn by the ASM and, probably, traded openly for ASTO OR destroyed.

-Time that tokens remained staked will be mapped to the Energy in a 1:1 ratio.
+The time that tokens remained staked will be mapped to the Energy in a 1:1 ratio.

-Still, we want to use token multiplier to reward ASTO or LP token holders differently.
-Token multiplier is setup on contract deployment but can be changed by contract owner (DAO).
+Still, we want to use token multipliers to reward ASTO or LP token holders differently.
+Token multipliers are set on contract deployment but can be changed by the contract owner (DAO).

 ### Event architecture